sundyrub/oauth2-proj-github/README.md

 2. Replace the values of the `clientID` and `clientSecret` variables in the [index.js](/index.js) file
 3. Install dependencies by executing: `npm install` or `yarn`.
 4. Start the server by executing `node index.js`
-5. Navigate to http://localhost:8080 on your browser.
+5. Navigate to http://localhost:8080 on your browser."# oauth2-proj-github"